 Suppose that the mediator-outcome confounder historical grazing cannot be measured in our hypothetical drought experiment.
-Suppose also that there exists another variable that affects productivity only through its effect on soil moisture and is unrelated to the treatment (V in Figure 6).
-For example, $V \text{ could be the presence of a sudden flooding event on some of the experimental plots due to nearby farms emptying their irrigation ponds, which would not be caused by the randomized application of drought treatments and would likely only affect productivity through its influence on soil moisture.
-When measured, <math>V \text{ can be used as an instrumental variable to estimate the effect of the mediator without bias, even in the presence of mediator-outcome confounders.
-If we assume that <math>V \text{ only affects productivity through its effect on soil moisture (Figure 6a), an untestable causal assumption known as the "exclusion restriction", we can replace Equations (5) and (6) with$ where V_i is the presence or absence of the sudden flooding event at each plot i and \widehat{M}i is the fitted value of soil moisture estimated from Equation (7) (Chen et al., 2023; Dippel et al., 2020).
-As in Section (2), we can use the product method to estimate the indirect effect from Equations (7) and (8) as $\theta_1 \delta_2$.
-If the exclusion restriction assumption is violated (Figure 6b), one cannot use Equations (7) and (8) to estimate the effect of soil moisture on productivity, δ_2 , without bias.
+Suppose also that there exists another variable that affects productivity only through its effect on soil moisture and is unrelated to the treatment (V in Fig. 6).
+For example, V could be the presence of a sudden flooding event on some of the experimental plots due to nearby farms emptying their irrigation ponds, which would not be caused by the randomised application of drought treatments and would likely only affect productivity through its influence on soil moisture.
+When measured, V can be used as an instrumental variable to estimate the effect of the mediator without bias, even in the presence of mediator-outcome confounders.
+If we assume that V only affects productivity through its effect on soil moisture (Fig. 6A), an untestable causal assumption known as the 'exclusion restriction', we can replace Equations (5) and (6) with where V_i is the presence or absence of the sudden flooding event at each plot i and \hat{M}i is the fitted value of soil moisture estimated from Equation (7) (Chen et al., 2023; Dippel, Ferrara & Heblich, 2020).
+As in Section V.2, we can use the product method to estimate the indirect effect from Equations (7) and (8) as $\theta_1 \delta_2$.
+If the exclusion restriction assumption is violated (Fig. 6B), one cannot use Equations (7) and (8) to estimate the effect of soil moisture on productivity, δ_2 , without bias.

-$$M_i = \theta_0 + \theta_1 D_i + \theta_2 V_i + \varepsilon{i2}$$
+$$M_i = \theta_0 + \theta_1 D_i + \theta_2 V_i + \varepsilon{i2} \tag{7}$$

-(8) $$P_i = \delta_0 + \delta_1 D_i + \delta_2 \widehat{M}i + \varepsilon{i3}$$
+$$P_i = \delta_0 + \delta_1 D_i + \delta_2 \widehat{M}i + \varepsilon{i3} , \qquad (8)$$

-Figure 6: Causal diagrams illustrating instrumental variable designs for mediation analysis. (a) In the presence of the unmeasured mediator-outcome confounder G, an instrumental variable V, e.g., a sudden flooding event, can be leveraged to estimate the effects of D on P that occur through M. (b) V is not a valid instrumental variable if it affects P through any other pathways, such as the dashed red path (a violation of the exclusion restriction).
-Labels D, M, P, and G are as defined in Figure 2.
+Fig. 6.
+Causal diagrams illustrating instrumental variable designs for mediation analysis.
+(A) In the presence of the unmeasured mediator-outcome confounder G, an instrumental variable V, e.g. a sudden flooding event, can be leveraged to estimate the effects of D on P that occur through M. (B) V is not a valid instrumental variable if it affects P through any other pathways, such as the dashed red path (a violation of the exclusion restriction).
+Labels D, M, P, and G are as defined in Fig. 2.

-Finding and measuring instrumental variables that do not violate the exclusion restriction is challenging in ecological systems (Grace, 2021; Kendall, 2015; Rinella et al., 2020), although, in some cases, the assumption can be made more plausible after eliminating the effects of measured confounders (Section (2)).
-Furthermore, instrumental variable designs have interpretation challenges: unless the average effect of soil moisture is constant across plots, we can only estimate the indirect effect for a subgroup of plots (Angrist and Imbens, 1995; Frölich and Huber, 2017; Rudolph et al., 2021; Wang and Tchetgen Tchetgen, 2018).
+Finding and measuring instrumental variables that do not violate the exclusion restriction is challenging in ecological systems (Grace, 2021; Kendall, 2015; Rinella, Strong & Vermiere, 2020), although, in some cases, the assumption can be made more plausible after eliminating the effects of measured confounders (Section V.2).
+Furthermore, instrumental variable designs have interpretation challenges: unless the average effect of soil moisture is constant across plots, we can only estimate the indirect effect for a subgroup of plots (Angrist & Imbens, 1995; Frölich & Huber, 2017; Rudolph, Sofrygin & van der Laan, 2021; Wang & Tchetgen Tchetgen, 2018).